whiteout-project/install/wosPI/README.md

 2.  **▶️ Setup the bot:**
     *   Plug your pi in.
-    *   Open a terminal or command prompt, if you didn't change anything in the last step of step 1 the type: 'ssh wosland -l wosland' if you did change something type: 'ssh YOURHOSTNAME -l YOURUSERNAME'
+    *   Open a terminal or command prompt, if you didn't change anything in the last step of step 1 the type: `ssh wosland -l wosland` if you did change something type: `ssh YOURHOSTNAME -l YOURUSERNAME`
-    *   After you got connected and logged in into your pi type: 'nano bot_token.txt' paste here your bot token (when using cmd right mouse click copies into the terminal) then ctrl + x and then y
+    *   After you got connected and logged in into your pi type: `nano bot_token.txt` paste here your bot token (when using cmd right mouse click copies into the terminal) then ctrl + x and then y

 3.  **▶️ Start the Bot:**
-    *   Now you need to restart the bot do this by typing: 'sudo systemctl start wosbot'
+    *   Now you need to restart the bot do this by typing: `sudo systemctl start wosbot`
-    *   Check if the bot is running by typing: 'systemctl status wosbot'
+    *   Check if the bot is running by typing: `systemctl status wosbot`
     *   Now you can ivite the bot to your discord server if you haven't done that already

 3.  **🔧 Run /settings in Discord:**